Updated August 2021

 Anyone interested in becoming a board member or with questions may call 320-275-9205.

-The aim of Cub Scouting is to help boys grow into good citizens who are strong in character and personally fit.
-This is why it is said that Cub Scouting is “fun with a purpose.”
+The aim of Cub Scouting is to help boys grow into good citizens, who are strong in character and personally fit.
+Cub Scouting is “fun with a purpose.”
 Every Cub Scout is a member of a Cub Scout pack, divided into smaller groups, called dens.
-Each den has about six to eight boys.
+Each den has appoximately six to eight boys.
 All of the Cub Scouts in a den are about the same age.
 Much of the fun happens right in the den and pack.

 The den usually meets one to two times a month, and the pack meets once a month.
 At den meetings and pack meetings, Cub Scouts do different things for fun and learning.
 While having fun, Scouts also earn badges and awards.
 Cub Scouts also participate in summer day camp and resident camp.